 Stage 18 is almost a home start for André Darrigade, the top sprinter in his day.
 Only his day was a few years ago, he is 40 now.
 In a hectic finish he surges past Barry Hoban (Mercier) who looked to have the stage and wins in Bordeaux.
 It’s Darrigade’s 22nd career Tour de France stage win and his last.

 Stage 19 is marked by tragedy.
-Ahead of the race a vehicle in the publicity caravan skids on a tight bend in Port-de-Couze, a town on the banks of the Dordogne river.
+A vehicle in the publicity caravan skids on a tight bend in Port-de-Couze, a town on the banks of the Dordogne river.
 Seeing the danger the waiting crowd are moved to the other side of the road, only for a police tanker truck to lose control on the same bend but this time it swerves to the other side of the road, hitting the crowd and falling into a canal, taking many people into the water with it.
 Nine people die and many sustain grave injuries.
-People in the crowd spontaneously start a rescue mission, one spectator plunges into the canal to rescue the driver stuck in the truck and more lives are saved.
-The race reaches the drama within a few minutes and the Tour’s medical staff work to help the victims as stunned riders look on, grizzly reports write of body parts in the canal below.
+People in the crowd spontaneously start a rescue mission, one spectator plunges into the canal to rescue the driver and more lives are saved.
+The race reaches the drama within a few minutes and the Tour’s medical staff work to help the victims as stunned riders look on, grizzly reports write of body parts in the canal.
 It’s the Tour de France’s worst tragedy and there is a memorial plaque beside the road today.

 The riders resume the route but in a slow procession at first and a few kilometres later someone beside the road, presumably unaware of the tragedy, insults the riders for being lazy.
 Pierre Everaert gets off his bike to punch the man and the police are required to pull him off.
 The racing gets frantic for the final 20km and it’s a sprint and there’s a big crash within sight of the line which takes out plenty and Ward Sels wins again ahead of Mario Minieri (Salvarini) who broke his cleats just as he launched his sprint.

 Stage 21 and a 311km trip north to Orléans, transfers may be a new thing in 1964 but they’re still rare and the riders have to reach Paris under their own steam.
-The start sees Bahamontes send a team mate up the road early right at the start to take the mountains points at the Côte du Cratère and it’s job done for Joseph Novalès who wins the points and behind it’s now arithmetically impossible for Jimenez to win the mountains competition so Bahamontes will win his sixth mountains competition.
+The start sees Bahamontes send a team mate up the road early right at the start to take the mountains points at the Côte du Cratère and it’s job done for Joseph Novalès who wins the points making it arithmetically impossible for Jimenez to win the mountains competition, thus Bahamontes will win his sixth mountains competition.
 A break forms with 40km to go and the peloton sits up, letting the six quickly take time and it’s from the move that Jean Stablinski (Saint Raphaël), in his French champion’s jersey, wins the stage.

 The final classification sees Anquetil win his fifth Tour de France and his fourth consecutive victory with Poulidor second overall at 55s, the closest ever winning margin in the race so far (and still the ninth closest Tour today).
 Bahamontes is third at 4m44s and wins the mountains prize.
 Jan Janssen wins the points competition.
 Pelforth-Sauvage-Lejeune win the team competition thanks to Anglade, Groussard and André Foucher finishing fourth, fifth and sixth overall respectively.
 132 riders started, 81 finished and the average speed was 35.4km/h.